Leave BigLaw: How to Plan Your Escape

 The Unhappy Lawyer: A Roadmap to Finding Meaningful Work Outside of the Law

 What Can You Do With a Law Degree?: A Lawyers’ Guide to Career Alternatives Inside, Outside & Around the Law

 Life After Law: Finding Work You Love with the J.D.
 You Have

 Conclusion – Plan to Leave BigLaw

-This is not meant to be a comprehensive guide to quitting BigLaw or your law firm job – just some things to think about.
-Because in reality, if you’re already thinking of quitting your job without something else lined up, you might not know the exact time or place when you actually quit.
-You will just be fed up and quit when you can’t take it anymore (which is a popular search term to get to my site).
+This is not a comprehensive guide to quitting BigLaw or your law firm job – just things to think about.
+In reality, if you’re already thinking of quitting your job without something else lined up, you might not know the exact time or place when you actually quit.
+You will just be fed up and quit when you can’t take it anymore (which is also a popular search term to get to my site).

 I wish you the best of luck in whatever you do, whether you continue in the law or go on to wild successes somewhere else.
 Happy planning!